Burling and Tuke get turned over at Kiwi 49er championships

 That premise has now been put in doubt.
 The Yachting New Zealand Olympic selectors will now have to wait for more regatta results.

-Next up will be the Palma, Mallorca, Olympic classes regatta at the end of March, and then the European Championships in the UK at Weymouth, in early May.
+Next up will be the Palma, Mallorca, Olympic classes regatta at the end of March (the top 3 NZL are entered), and then the European Championships in the UK at Weymouth, in early May.

 First pointer to their thinking could be whom they select for the Enoshima, Tokyo 2020 Test event in mid August, which looks likely to be a single entry per country event.